Collision domain: Wireless networks

 Most wireless LAN networks use the carrier-sense multiple access with collision avoidance (CSMA/CA) method.
 In addition to the requirements of a shared wire medium, wireless networks add the hidden node problem where two senders can't hear each other's transmissions, but they cause a collision at the receiver between them.
-Multiple Access with Collision Avoidance for Wireless is one such approach used and specifically in 802.11 RTS/CTS.
-A central coordination is another means of solving this problem for a collision domain.
+Multiple Access with Collision Avoidance for Wireless is one such approach used, specifically in 802.11 RTS/CTS.
+Central coordination is another means of solving this problem for a collision domain.
 This technique is employed by Wireless Multimedia Extensions.
 Point coordination function and distributed coordination function are specific implementations.